davish/website/content/blog/sql-nosql-patterns.md

 Each of these systems has its benefits and downsides depending on the kind of application you're building and the kind of data you're looking to handle.

-These days, all the dop databases are multi-model.
+These days, all the top databases are multi-model.
 Postgres can store documents in jsonb fields and act like a document database.
 MongoDB can join multiple collections together in a query and act like a relational database.
 It's a question of going with the grain and against the grain in whatever system you choose.